pizzasuperapp/ChainlinkPizza/README.md

 ```

 Alternatively, you can generate self signed certificates using `tools/bin/self-signed-certs` or [manually]
-To start your Chainlink node, simply run:
+To start your Chainlink Pizza node, simply run:

 ```bash
 chainlink node start